-As introduced under the previous Article 19, a recent legislative and regulatory relevant development was represented by the enacting of the Legislative Decree n° 45/2014 which transposes the EU Directive 2011/70/Euratom establishing a Community framework for the responsible and safe management of spent fuel and radioactive waste.
-This Decree included in fact provisions for the establishment of a new competent Regulatory Authority (Inspectorate for Nuclear Safety and Radiation Protection, ISIN) fully dedicated to the regulation and control in the nuclear field with strengthened independence and human and financial resources and based on the current ISPRA organization.
+As introduced under the previous Article 19, a legislative and regulatory relevant development is represented by the enacting of the Legislative Decree n° 45/2014 which transposes the EU Directive 2011/70/Euratom establishing a Community framework for the responsible and safe management of spent fuel and radioactive waste.
+This Decree included in fact provisions for the establishment of a new competent Regulatory Authority (Inspectorate for Nuclear Safety and Radiation Protection, ISIN) fully dedicated to the regulation and control in the nuclear field with strengthened independence and human and financial resources and based on the current ISPRA staff.
+Legislative Decree n.
+137/2017 establishes provisions that strengthen financial and human resources of ISIN.